tjensengit/appm-4600-numerics/syllabus.md

 - Know which mathematical problems are efficiently solvable on a computer
 - Understand how polynomials are used in numerical algorithms
 - Know how calculus concepts (differentiation, integration, ODEs) can be tackled in a computational setting
-- Understand the advantages/disadvantages of the many existing schemes for solving initial value problems for ODEs.
+- Understand the basics of block computation, LAPACK, and parallel computing

 ### Learning Objectives (i.e., quantifiable outcomes)
 [//]: # ( Something measurable )
 - Determine when a problem is ill-conditioned and when an algorithm is unstable; understand the difference between symbolic and numeric computation, and floating-point and fixed-point arithmetic
-- Identify the main categories of numerical problems
+- Gain familiariaty with the standard categories of numerical problems
 - Know basic methods, and their tradeoffs, for solving 1-dimensional nonlinear equations and multi-dimensional linear equations
+- Have some understanding of methods, and complications, for solving multi-dimensional nonlinear equations and multivariate optimization problems; understand the difference between stationary points and optima
 - Understand how polynomials are used for quadrature rules, and the ideas of composite rules and non-equispaced nodes.
-- Derive methods for numerically solving initial value problems for ODEs
-- Analyzing an ODE method for stability and convergence

 # High-level list of topics
-Roughly, chapters 1--6 of [Burden and Faires' textbook](https://sites.google.com/site/numericalanalysis1burden/) (9th or 10th edition); the second-semester continuation of this course (4660) roughly covers chapters 7--12.
+Roughly, chapters 1-6 (skipping ch 5) with bits of ch 8, 9, and 10 of [Burden and Faires' textbook](https://sites.google.com/site/numericalanalysis1burden/) (9th or 10th edition); the second-semester continuation of this course (4660) roughly covers chapters 5, 11 and 12 (ODE IVP, ODE BVP and PDE).
 The following is taken from the table of contents of the textbook:

-1. Math preliminaries and error analysis
+- [Ch 1] Math preliminaries and error analysis
    - Review of calculus; round-off errors and computer arithmetic; algorithms and convergence
-2. Solutions of Equations in One Variable
+- [Ch 2] Solutions of Equations in One Variable
    - Bisection method; Fixed-point interation; Newton's method; Error analysis; Accelerating convergence; zeros of Polynomials and Muller's method
    - We now also cover some of multivariate equations (see ch 10)
-- Optimization
-   - Not in our textbook, but we teach this as a follow-up to chapter 2
+- [Ch 10] Systems of nonlinear equations, and optimization
+   - Newton's method, steepest descent (aka gradient descent)
-3. Interpolation and Polynomial Approximation
+- [Ch 3] Interpolation and Polynomial Approximation
    - Interpolation and the Lagrange Polynomial; Data approximation and Neville's method; Divided Differences; Hermite Interpolation; Cubic Spline Interpolation; Parametric Curves
+- [Ch 8] Approximation theory
+   - Orthogonal polynomials; l2 and L2 approximations; rational function approximation; trigonometric polynomial approximation
-4. Numerical Differentiation and integration
+- [Ch 4] Numerical integration
-   - Numerical differentiation; Richardson's Extrapolation; Numerical Integration; Composite Numerical Integration; Romberg Integration; Adaptive Quadrature; Gaussian Quadrature; Multiple and Improper Integrals
+   - Numerical Integration; Composite Numerical Integration; Romberg Integration; Adaptive Quadrature; Gaussian Quadrature; Multiple and Improper Integrals
-6. Direct Methods for Solving Linear Systems
+- [Ch 6] Direct Methods for Solving Linear Systems
    - Linear systems of equations; pivoting strategies; linear algebra and matrix inversion; the determinant; matrix factorization; special types of matrices
+- [Ch 9] Eigenvalues
+   - QR algorithm and power method

 and we may teach extra topics (at the instructor's discretion) such as
 - automatic differentiation
 - approximation theory (i.e., some of ch 8)
-- iterative linear algebra techniques (i.e.., some of ch 7 and 9)
+- iterative linear algebra techniques (i.e.., some of ch 7 on CG, and 9)

 For reference, the chapters which are *not* covered extensively in this first semester course are: